Tiffani Faison: Personal life

 She was born in Bremerhaven, Germany, to American parents, where her father was stationed in the United States military.
 The family moved around several times during her childhood and by the time she was in high school, settled in Santa Rosa, California.

-Faison formerly identified as bisexual, but now identifies as lesbian.
-Faison began volunteering for HIV/AIDS organizations and going into San Francisco.
+She was married but split from her wife in 2019.
+Faison formerly identified as bisexual, but as of 2019 identifies as lesbian.

+Associations

+In high school, Faison began volunteering for HIV/AIDS organizations.
 Faison currently serves on the Board of Directors for Women Chefs & Restaurateurs as well as on The Boston Alliance of Lesbian Gay Bisexual Transgender Queer Youth.

 In September 2019, she was appointed to The Commonwealth of Massachusetts’ Restaurant Promotion Commission for her commitment to the state's restaurant business.